Robotic Grasping of Harvested Tomato Trusses Using Vision and Online Learning: CONCLUSION AND FUTURE WORK

-This paper presents a three-stage vision method for grasping cluttered tomato trusses.
-First, we utilize an object detection model to identify an unobstructed truss.
-Next, we extend the Yolov7-pose algorithm to allow an angle to be directly encoded for the keypoints, which is used to identify candidate grasping poses.
-In the last step, an autoencoder network with a KNN classifier is trained offline and updated online to select the most promising grasp pose, based on the success of previous similar grasping attempts.
+This paper presents a learning-based method for grasping tomato trusses in a cluttered environment.
+First, we use an object-detection model to identify an unobstructed truss to be grasped.
+Next, we employ an extension of the Yolov7-pose detection algorithm to allow the pose angle to be learned along with the keypoints, which is used to identify candidate grasping poses.
+In the last step, an autoencoder with a KNN classifier is trained offline and updated online to select the most promising grasp pose, based on the success of previous similar grasping attempts.
 Pile-clearing experiments conducted on a physical setup using real tomato trusses demonstrated a clearance rate of 100\% when allowed to retry after a failed attempt.
 Of all the trusses, 93\% were successfully grasped on the first try, while the remaining 7\% required more attempts.

 Since many of the grasping failures were a result of the peduncle slipping out of the fingers, future work should focus on specialized grippers that can more effectively grip the trusses while avoiding damage to the stem.
-We further hypothesize that an enhanced gripper design can improve grasp success also when attempting sub-optimal grasp poses, reducing perception errors.
+We further hypothesize that an enhanced gripper design can improve the grasp success also when attempting sub-optimal grasp poses, so reducing the influence of perception errors.
 Another topic for future research is the extension of our work to become collision-aware, solving the original problem of grasping out of a crate.